-Perceived positive impact of the COVID-19 crisis on private life was strongly associated with an increase in leisure time, living with others, changes in employment contract, WFH, and an increase in caring duties.
-Increase in leisure time and changes in employment contract (i.e., mandatory short-time work) imply that employees can devote more time and attention to their private life.
-An increase in WFH reduces or eliminates commuting, which is generally one of the most cited benefits of WFH [26].
-WFH also allows for more interaction with family at home.
-Those experienced in WFH showed a stronger positive relationship than those who were new to WFH, probably as the latter had initially had to organize their workspace and set new routines, which imposed additional strain on them.
-The positive association with living with others shows the importance of having opportunities for direct exchange in such a crisis situation.
-This could also explain that an increase in caring duties, allowing for more exchange with family members, was associated with perceived positive shifts in private life.

-Finally, our third objective was to investigate how perceived overall impact of the COVID-19 crisis on work and private life and changes induced by the lockdown measures were associated with MWB and SRH.
-Previous evidence has shown that these two health domains are not separate.
+[26] Finally, our third objective was to investigate how the perceived overall impact and self-reported changes induced by the crisis were associated with MWB and SRH.
 Low SRH has been associated with increased odds of depression [27], displaying the relevance of SRH for psychologically demanding situations, such as the COVID-19 pandemic.
-Our results suggest a strong negative association between perceived negative impact on work and private lifeand MWB,, and a positive association between perceived positive impact on private life and MWB.
-This indicates that the perceived negative impact of the crisis on both life domains has had severe consequences for MWB. ,,In contrast, t seems that those who were able to cope with the COVID-19 crisis and translate the lockdown measures into some positive shifts in their private life, for instance, by engaging in new leisure activities or spending more time with family or friends, also benefited from the crisis in terms of increased MWB.
-Similar associations emerged between perceived impact and SRH, although the association with perceived negative impact on work life was less pronounced than in the case of MWB, and there was no significant association between perceived positive impact and SRH.
-It seems that SRH was more affected by perceived changes in private life rather than in work life.
-It is interesting, however, that the perceived negative impact had such a strong association with SRH, which is more stable over time than MWB.Regarding the impact of actual changes, mandatory short-time work showed a strong negative association with both MWB and SRH. andatory short-time work leads to significant financial losses and, perhaps more importantly, to a loss of daily structure and routines, which seem to have detrimental effects on both MWB and SRH.
+Our results suggest a strong negative association between the perceived negative impact on work and private life, MWB and SRH, indicating that this perception by itself is of relevance.
+It is of note that the perceived negative impact, particularly in private life, had such a strong association with SRH, which is more stable over time than MWB.
+In contrast, perceived positive impact on private life was associated with higher MWB.
+It seems that those who were able to cope with the COVID-19 crisis and translate the lockdown measures into some positive shifts in their private life, also benefited in terms of increased MWB.

+Looking at the impact of the self-reported changes on MWB and SRH, mandatory short-time work with 0 contracted working hours was strongly associated with a lower MWB and SRH.
+Short-time work leads to significant losses of financial security and of daily structure and routines.
 Conversely, an increase in leisure time was positively associated with MWB, and the link was even stronger with SRH.
-Plausibly, an increase in leisure time provides extra opportunities for individuals to engage in meaningful activities that provide them with important resources that benefit their MWB and SRH.
+More time for leisure gives extra opportunities for individuals to engage in meaningful activities that provide them with important resources that benefit their MWB and SRH.
 The overall strength of the associations indicates that MBW may be more affected by the perceived impact, as both are cognitive-emotional domains and are more dependent on the cognitive appraisal of one’s situation and emotional experience.
-SRH may be more affected by actual changes in work and private life that increase or decrease opportunities to engage in activities that are perceived as beneficial to health.
+SRH, on the other hand, may be more affected by actual changes in work and private life that increase or decrease opportunities to engage in activities that are perceived as beneficial to health.